mrijken/check-config/docs/checkers.md

 lines = """single line"""
 ```

-Optionnally it can replace strings by regex, ie if you want to replace an export with a new value:
+Optionally it can replace strings by regex, i.e. if you want to replace an export with a new value:

 ```toml
 [[lines_present]]